- for Mileage Plan users71

 While all of the cards we’re comparing earn points or miles that can help you secure free or reduced-cost travel, comparing earning potential and redemption options is also important when selecting the right card.

 The Chase Sapphire Preferred stands out with its valuable Ultimate Rewards points and the flexibility to transfer them to airline and hotel partners.
-A very generous 50,000-point sign-up bonus is worth $625 due to receiving a 25 percent bonus when redeeming your points for travel.
-The $95 annual fee is waived the first year.
+A very generous 50,000-point sign-up bonus is worth $900 due to receiving a 25 percent bonus when redeeming your points for travel.
+The card has the annual fee of $0 first year, then $95 .
 Bonus category purchases that earn two points per dollar include travel and dining.
 It’s a solid rewards card for any traveler.

-The Citi/AAdvantage Gold World Elite MasterCard has just a 25,000-mile sign-up bonus, doesn’t come with any airline perks and has no bonus categories to accelerate earning.
-Its $50 annual fee is waived the first year.
+The Citi/AAdvantage Gold World Elite MasterCard has just a 25,000 -mile sign-up bonus, doesn’t come with any airline perks and has no bonus categories to accelerate earning.
+Its annual fee is $0 first year, then $50.

-The Gold Delta SkyMiles card charges a $95 annual fee, which is waived the first year.
+The Gold Delta SkyMiles card charges annual fee of $0 first year, $95 after that.
 The card does offer a free checked bag and priority boarding.
 Getting at least 30,000 miles as a sign-up bonus (check for the best deal out there, you may find up to 60,000 miles) and earning two miles per dollar on Delta purchases makes this a decent card for the frequent Delta customer.

 If you’ve been issued the Alaska Airlines Platinum Plus card and not the Alaska Visa Signature card you applied for, the probability of qualifying for these other cards is low.
 If you have not yet applied for the Alaska Airlines Visa Signature card, be aware that it does require a strong credit history, and if you don’t qualify, you may end up with the Visa Platinum Plus instead.